 One product we’re pleased with is Noom.
 With clinical testing on more than 30,000 participants, the research supporting Noom is solid.
 Human coaching and a personalized weight-loss plan are both part of the easy-to-use app.

-The makers are currently offering a 14-day trial of their revolutionary program just because you’re a Dietspotlight reader.
+The makers are currently offering a free trial of their revolutionary program just because you’re a Dietspotlight reader.